lukexor/zenoh-benchmark/README.md

 ## Modifications from original `nats.rs`

 I moved initialization of the client / session for both `nats_benchmark` and `zenoh_benchmark` outside of the benchmarking loop.
 I feel it's more representative, as these clients / sessions would be long-lived.

+I also moved the common pieces of both benchmarks, like the definition of the `TestMessage` and other `const`s used to control testing into the library to make the benchmarks cleaner and more obviously consistent.